kodekloudhub/golang/docs/08-additional-content/01-how-do-slices-really-work.md

 Now that you have reached the end of the course and learned about arrays, slices, structs and pointers, we can take a deep dive into the mechanics of what makes a slice work under the hood.
 Hopefully this covers all the questions raised on the KodeKloud forums about slices.

 In some of the code examples below, it is stated "pseudo-code".
 For those that haven't come across this term, pseudo-code shows a description of the logic that would happen in the *real* code, some of which in these cases would have been written in assembly language rather than pure Go in the Go runtime, for speed."pseudo-function" indicates a made up function call representative of what is actually happening under the hood.
+Don't try running any of the pseudo-code, it won't work!
+It serves only as an illustration.
+Any example complete with `package` and `import` will run.

 * [Refresher](#refresher)
 * [Slice Representation](#slice-representation)